-There were 41 residential placements in Children's services during 18/19 of which 23 were out of area.
-Of the out of area with education placements 7 out of 20 are for children who have significant learning disability needs who will transition to adult services.
-During 19/20 a workstream of improvement and change will be established.
+There were 41 residential placements in Children's services during 2018/19 of which 23 were out of area.
+Of the out of area with education placements 7 are for children who have significant learning disability needs and will transition to adult services.
+During 2019/20 a workstream of improvement and change will be established.